sa1ntslovur/freshify/training-guide.md

 # Training Guide
 {: .no_toc }

-{: .warning }
-> This guide is currently going under revamp for our new training center.
-Please be patient while we update this.

-* This guide is designed for **Store Supervisors and above** to aid them in conducting training sessions for trainees.
-* Within the *italic text*, you'll find the specific content to be communicated to trainees during the training sessions.
-* All other text is information for trainers and other training staff.

 #### Table of Contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

-## Training Information & Expectations
+## Information
 {: .text-yellow-300 }

+* This guide is for **Store Supervisors and above** who want to conduct training sessions for trainees.
+* The *italic* text shows the specific content that you should say to the trainees during the training sessions.
+* The **rest of the text is information** for you and other training staff.

+## Information: Training Expectations & Behavior
+{: .text-yellow-300 }

-* All staff participating in the training should stand behind the assigned **Host** line.
-Trainees are expected to stand on the marked **Red** lines.
+* All staff participating in the training should stand behind the assigned Host line.
+Trainees are expected to stand on the marked Red lines.
 * PTS requests will be answered until :55.
-After that time, trainees should direct any questions to their assigned trainer if their PTS requests are not accepted.
+After that time, trainees should direct any questions to their assigned trainer.
-* Trainees are strongly advised not to enter the Self Checkout room independently.
-Only Trainers have the authority to teleport trainees to the Self Checkout room when necessary.
+* Trainees are strongly advised not to enter the Training Area independently.
+Only Trainers have the authority to transfer trainees to the Self Checkout room when necessary.
-* Training staff MUST hide their commands by using the command bar or typing /e in front of commands followed by pressing enter, and then sending commands there.
-It's important to note that commands in the command bar do not require a prefix.
+* Training staff must hide their commands by using the command bar or typing /e in front of commands followed by pressing enter, and then sending commands there.
+It’s important to note that commands in the command bar do not require a prefix.
-* Trainees must be on the marked **Red** lines and comply with all specified regulations.
+* Trainees are required to be on the marked Red lines and comply with all specified regulations.
-* Starting at :55, trainees should maintain silence and avoid disturbing other trainees or talking.
+* Starting at :55, trainees should maintain silence and avoid interrupting other trainees or talking.
-* Any instances of trainees spamming the chat or not listening, they will be removed from the server.
+* Any instances of trainees spamming or not listening, they will be removed from the server.

+## Information: Hiding Commands
-{: .warning }
+{: .text-yellow-300 }

-> Hosts and Trainers must manually assign their teams using the command **:team me Host** or **:team me Trainer**.
-The display will quickly show the updated team name.
-Teaming someone other than the assigned Host or Trainer is not allowed.
-The Host can also assign a Trainer to the Trainer team.
+Acceptable admin usage and hiding command information has been moved to the [Admin Guide](https://support.freshifynet.com/admin-guide).

 ## Role Information
-{: .text-blue-100 }
+{: .text-green-200 }

 The following section provides details about the various roles in a Freshify training.